kurkop/flyway-action/README.md

-# Flyway Migration Action
+# Flyway Action

-This action gets the config file from environment variables and run `flyway migrate` command.
+This action gets the config file from environment variables and run `flyway info` command.
+You should add next commands in the run section.

 ## Inputs